By Roy Stevenson

 The Artilleryman does not pay much ($75), but it’s a great way to get your first byline and gain some confidence writing about military topics.
 And if you put some thought into your topics, you can select them with resale in mind.

 I’ve resold my stories about Edinburgh Castle, and Artillery at the Battle of Waterloo, to U.K. magazines, making over $900 from those two pieces.
-And I’ll resold some of my other military articles to travel magazines.
+And I’ve resold some of my other military articles to travel magazines.

 When I travel to Europe, I stay for at least 3-4 weeks and schedule several military museums, fortresses and battlefields into my itinerary.
 I always come back with enough material to submit at least 6 military articles to magazines, significantly defraying my travel costs.